If you are thinking about applying to Aquinas College, there is no application fee, which means it is free to apply.

 Does Aquinas College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Aquinas College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Aquinas College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Aquinas College?